 Céline Boutté has 3 children in the French Program, and one recent ISTP graduate.
 She is a partner at Ernst & Young, serving both American and European clients.
 For the 2016-2017 school year, Céline will serve as Co-Vice Chair of the Board, and on the Investment and Audit Committees.

-Sophie Bromberg will serve as Co-Vice Chair of the Board for the 2016-2016 school year.
+Sophie Bromberg serves as Co-Vice Chair of the Board for the 2016-2017 school year.
 She joined the Board in 2010-2011 and has been involved in developing our past two five-year Strategic Plans, including our new 2016-2021 plan that now guides the school.
 She co-chaired the Expansion for Innovation Capital Campaign Committee, which was able to raise $3.5M in a short two years.
 She and her husband Dan have two children in ISTP's International Middle School, and one recent graduate.
 Sophie is a Director at Google.

 2016-2017 is Renee’s first year on the Board.
 She and her husband Tyrome have a daughter and a son in ISTP's Elementary School.
 She has served on the Annual Fund Committee since joining the ISTP community.
 She has been a patent lawyer and litigator for many years, and is currently the Associate GC of Intellectual Property for Knowles Electronics, a maker of hardware and software in the audio and hearing health industries.

 Chris, whose son is in the International Middle School, is the Global Chief Financial Officer at Sequoia Capital, overseeing the firm's financial, legal, and administrative activities across teams in the U.S., India, Hong Kong, China, and Israel.
 Chris is responsible for the firm's financial reporting and analysis as well as the day-to-day management of global firm-wide finance matters.
 For the 2016-2017 school year, Chris will serve on the Finance Committee and head the Audit Committee.